 Tips to manage stress

-Even if you don’t have anxiety or depression, COVID-19 and caregiving can still be overwhelming.
+Even if you don’t have anxiety or depression, caregiving during this time can still be overwhelming.
 We asked Dr. Sweeney for some coping tips.

 - Ask for help when you need it.
 Don’t expect to do everything on your own, and identify who you can ask for support.